 Since April 2017, we have raised over £80,000 for Barnardo’s through fundraising events and awareness activities, including a Group Barnardo’s Day, Store Wars at Barnardo’s shops and our PiccadillyOn campaign, which ran alongside the re-launch of the world-famous Piccadilly Lights.

 We’re continuing our work tackling homelessness across the UK.
 We’re particularly focused on Oxford, where homelessness is rising.
 We’ve partnered with Homeless Oxfordshire and Aspire Oxford to develop a proactive homelessness policy, as well as a pathway to employment.
 In London our Christmas Carol Concert raised over £20,000 for the Cardinal Hume Centre, a charity based in Victoria supporting homeless young people and families.

 Spotlight on Lewisham

 Lewisham in South London is an area facing anti-social behaviour and youth violence.
-To help tackle this, our team at Lewisham shopping centre launched a partnership with Circle Collective, a sportswear store and social enterprise helping young people to learn work skills.
-The team has also partnered with XLP, a charity fighting poverty and educational failure in inner cities – together, we’re supporting young people who may be at risk of joining gangs.
+To help tackle this, our team at Lewisham shopping centre launched a partnership with Circle Collective, a sportswear store and social enterprise helping young people to learn work skills, develop self discipline and find jobs.
+In five years of working together, we’ve offered free space, funding, workplace visits and work placements – and jobs for young people with our partners.